Skip to content

 • Strength through Unity, Unity through Faith

-12) Which of the following is a sacred symbol in Brave New World?
+12. Which of the following counts as a sacred symbol in Brave New World?

 • A circle made of smaller circles